icons8/lunacy-docs/docs/release-notes/index.md

 Version 3 introduced the full-scale editor.
 We've launched it in March and dedicated the following month fixing the bugs, improving the performance, and developing the remaining features such as gradients.

+## 3.11

+Download from the [Installer](https://desktop.icons8.com/lunacy/LunacySetup_3.11.exe), or [Portable](https://desktop.icons8.com/lunacy/LunacyPortable_3.11.zip)

+### Features

+- Dash patterns option for lines and borders added
+- Added social media section to artboard presets

+### Bug Fixes

+- Ability to select locked objects fixed
+- Fixed pattern fill behavior for various pattern types
+- An error happened when clicked to the locked group fixed
+- Symbol objects were converted into artboards when saved into sketch format
+- Scrollbar behavior on properties tab fixed

+### Improvements

+- Lunacy to Reaper interaction format changed
+- Now you can change object size symmetrically with Alt key pressed
+- Resize thumbs visibility changed depend on selection bounds size and viewport zoom
+- Now it's possible to change styles and type text at the same time
+- 0.5px snapping step for vertexes in shape editing

 ## 3.10

 Download from the [Windows Store](https://www.microsoft.com/store/apps/9pnlmkkpcljj?ocid=badge), the [Installer](https://desktop.icons8.com/lunacy/LunacySetup_3.10.exe), or [Portable](https://desktop.icons8.com/lunacy/LunacyPortable_3.10.zip)